marcelodcatarino-sudo/COVID-19-clinical-trials/docs/EDA_report.md

 ![Phases vs Status](../outputs/plots/landscape_phasesvsstatus.png)

-- Looking at the top therapeutic focus areas, the research was predominantly centered around respiratory conditions, which aligns with the known clinical severity of COVID-19 on the respiratory system.
+- Looking at the top therapeutic focus areas (apart from COVID-19), data shows that research was predominantly centered around subconditions such as respiratory complications, which aligns with the known clinical severity of COVID-19 on the respiratory system.
 Notably, Stress, Anxiety and Depression also ranked prominently, reflecting the significant mental health burden imposed by the pandemic on the general population.

 ![Therapeutic Focus](../outputs/plots/landscape_therapeutic_focus.png)